Sendrato/react-template/README.md

 ```

 ### List of custom hooks
-The react-template has list of custom hooks that help faster develop new feature.
+The react-template has a list of custom hooks that help faster develop new features.
 Common custom hooks:
 1. usePagination.
 2. useSort.